krempovskyy/pokemonStore2.0/README.md

 •	Created Tables
 ________________________________________
 Features

-Functionality of the project is described as below,
+Below is the list of features to be developed.
+Progress will be tracked frequently

-1. Feature 1 - Dmytro Krempovskyy – Home page
+1. Feature 1 - Dmytro Krempovskyy – User Authentication & Account Management

-2. Feature 2 - Vinh Nguyen
+2. Feature 2 - Vinh Nguyen / Lien Pham - Product Listening and Categories

-3. Feature 3 - Lien Pham
-4. Feature 4 – Madushani Piyadasa – Contact Page
+3. Feature 3 – Madushani Piyadasa – Contact Page

+    > A contact form allow users to send inqueries and Feedback
+    > includes fields for name, e-mail, subject and message
+    > javacsript validation to ensure form compeleteness

-5. Feature 5 – Madushani / Dmytro - Shopping  Cart
+4. Feature 4 – Madushani / Dmytro - Shopping  Cart

+    > users can add/ remove items from their cart
+    > Order Summary

-6. Feature 6 – Vinh Nguyen  - Admin console
+5. Feature 5 – Vinh Nguyen  - Admin console

+6. Feature 6 - Responsive and Accessible Design
+    > Optimized for Mobile, Tablet and Desktop users

 ________________________________________

 Database Tables

-List the database tables that are part of your project.
+Below are the planned database tables for the Project

 •	Table 1 (Created By): Table Name
 •	Table 2 (Created By): Table Name
 •	Table 3 (Created By): Table Name